 How We Chose

-We chatted with registered dietitians who offered product recommendations.
+We spoke with registered dietitians who offered recommendations coming from their own kitchens.
 We also selected vegetarian cookbooks from renowned chefs and food writers based on customer reviews and certain criteria, including:

 - Inclusivity of cuisines